🛸 FREE PRIORITY SHIPPING OVER $110 🛸

 CED & Stress

-More and more research is showing just how crucial of a role the ECS plays in regulating stress by acting as a buffer to its effects.
+More and more research is showing just how crucial of a role the ECS plays in regulating stress and stress induced anxiety by acting as a buffer to its effects.
 Changes in the system seem to affect aspects of the stress response.

 In 2014, a study compared mice exposed to chronic stress with CB1 knock-out mice (the CB1 receptor was inactivated).